The Fix (band): History

 The Fix was formed in March 1980 by Steve Miller (vocals), Craig Calvert (guitar), Mike Achtenberg (bass) and Jeff Wellman (drums).
 In March 1981, The Fix released a single on Touch and Go, "Vengeance" b/w "In this Town", in a small pressing of 200 copies.
 The first single has fetched up to $3,500 on eBay and is considered among the rarest punk rock records in existence.
 They also contributed the song "No Idols" to the 1981 Touch and Go compilation EP Process of Elimination.

-In January 1982, Touch and Go released Jan's Rooms, a four-song 7" EP.
+In January 1982, Touch and Go released Jan's Rooms, a four-song 7-inch EP.
 The band played on several prominent bills, including shows with the Dead Kennedys, D.O.A., Flipper, Black Flag, and many other notable punk rock bands, before breaking up in early 1982.

 Later projects

 In early 1982, Miller and Achtenberg formed Blight, which also featured Tesco Vee of the Meatmen as vocalist.
-During the band's four-month existence, they recorded an eponymous 7" EP, released posthumously in 1983.
+During the band's four-month existence, they recorded an eponymous 7-inch EP, released posthumously in 1983.

 In 1983, Miller played guitar briefly in Strange Fruit, which also featured Steve Shelley of Sonic Youth on drums.
-They issued one three-song 7" single with Miller, "On Top of a Hill" (1983, Babel Records).
+They issued one three-song 7-inch single with Miller, "On Top of a Hill" (1983, Babel Records).

 Wellman, meanwhile, moved back to Northern Michigan and became a real estate agent in Boyne City.
 Calvert played with other bands, most recently a Chicago-based blues outfit.

 Miller is currently a journalist based in Lansing, and was nominated for a 2001 Pulitzer Prize by The New York Times.
 He is the author of eight books including Touch and Go: The Complete Hardcore Punk Zine '79-'83 (2010) and the bestseller Detroit Rock City: The Uncensored History of Rock 'n' Roll in America's Loudest City (2013).